ProjecVirgil/VirgilAI/README.md

 1. The first part of the installation is to download all the files from the repository
 2. After that, open a terminal to the directory and run  ```pip install -r requirements.txt```
-3. now is necessary the api (for now i am not rich and i dont pay for all) so we are need of 3 token
+3. now we need the api (for now i am not rich and i do not pay for everything) so we are need of 3 tokens
-   - api for openai and GPT,
+   - API for OpenAI and GPT,
           i recommend this [video tutorial](https://videodamettere.com)
-   - api for the wheather,
+   - API for the weather,
           i recommend this [video tutorial](https://videodamettere.com)
-   - api for merros (domotic socket), simply make a account merros
+   - API for Merros (domotic socket), just create a Merros account
-4. when you have all token/account create a file named  `secret.json`
+4. when you have all the tokens/accounts, create a file called `secret.json`
-5. and copy this by replacing the token secret.json
+5. and copy this by replacing the token with the your token secret.json
    ```
    {